tamagui/tamagui/next.md

 Themes can completely transform the look and feel, a button could have multiple shadows/reflections in one theme, but be totally flat in another.

+- 3.0 - single forward pass generates the css alongside the style object

+- Fix ToggleGroup active style looking really bad only sticking sometimes
+  - in general we need a better system for controlling if we apply active theme or not, or letting consumers control the active styling in general on things
+    - perhaps we do active theme by default (unless unstyled: true)
+    - <ToggleGroup activeItemProps={{ active: true }}>
+    - <ToggleGroup.Item /> then would recieve active={true}?
+    - defaults to theme: 'active'

+- <Image borderWidth="$2" /> not turning into val via psgeorge